vfarcic/youtube-web/README.md

 ## 📝 Notes

-This is a foundational implementation with a production-ready Phase Filter Bar component.
-The Video Management page features comprehensive phase filtering with real API integration, fallback handling, and visual design aligned with mockups.
+This is a foundational implementation with a production-ready Phase Filter Bar component featuring warning indicators.
+The Video Management page features comprehensive phase filtering with real API integration, warning icons for phases with insufficient video counts, fallback handling, and visual design aligned with mockups.
 The robust testing infrastructure and clean architecture provide a solid foundation for continued feature development.

-The Phase Filter Bar implementation is complete with "Started" as default selection, stable button ordering, and production-ready error handling.
+The Phase Filter Bar implementation is complete with "Started" as default selection, warning system for insufficient videos, stable button ordering, and production-ready error handling.